duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_3_dashboard.md

 To see all the available components within the dashboard, you will need to first login to the dashboard.
 Inside the dashboard, you will see a navigation panel on your left hand side.
 There are 7 subpages of dashboard.
 They are:

     PAGE NAME           DESCRIPTION
-    Portainer           A nice GUI tool for seeing all containers running on duckiebot Robot               A summary page for the robot status Users               Advanced Feature: Allow multiple student using one duckiebot Profile             Information for your duckietown account
+    Portainer           A nice GUI tool for seeing all containers running on a Duckiebot Robot               A summary page for the robot status Users               Advanced Feature: Allow multiple student using one Duckiebot Profile             Information for your duckietown account
-    Package Store       A package store contain all available packages for your duckiebot Settings            Advanced Feature: Change configuration of your duckiebot dashboard manually Restful API         Advanced Feature: A description of restful API.
+    Package Store       A package store contain all available packages for your Duckiebot Settings            Advanced Feature: Change configuration of your Duckiebot dashboard manually Restful API         Advanced Feature: A description of restful API.

 ## Portainer {#dashboard-portainer status=ready}

-Portainer is a provided tool for managing all the docker containers that are running on the duckiebot.
-Using portainer tools, you can quickly see the status of the containers on your duckiebot.
+Portainer is a provided tool for managing all the docker containers that are running on the Duckiebot.
+Using portainer tools, you can quickly see the status of the containers on your Duckiebot.

 <div figure-id="fig:dashboard-portainer" figure-caption="">
   <img src="dashboard-portainer.png" style='width: 35em'/>
 </div>

-You can select `containers` to see all the containers on the duckiebot.
+You can select `containers` to see all the containers on the Duckiebot.

 For more information about portainer, you can find them in [this](#docker-setup-portainer-interface) page.

 ## Robot Page {#dashboard-robot status=ready}

-In this page you will find several subpage that helps you see and understand the duckiebot status.
+In this page you will find several subpage that helps you see and understand the Duckiebot status.
 The default page is `Info`.

 ### Info {#dashboard-robot-overview status=ready}